kubeedge/kubeedge/docs/setup/keadm.md

 ### Join Edge Node

 `keadm join` will install edgecore and mqtt.
 It also provides a flag by which a specific version can be set.

+But we need to manually write a service script on `/usr/lib/systemd/system` if we want to automatically run `edgecore`.

 Example: